Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

-where the probability of $g_i$ being exactly $0$ is provided in closed form in \citeauthor{louizos2018learning}.
-We follow the same approach as \citeauthor{louizos2018learning} at evaluation time and consider the expectation of each gate as its value.
+where the probability of $g_i$ being exactly $0$ is provided in closed form in \citet{louizos2018learning}.
+We follow the same approach as \citet{louizos2018learning} at evaluation time and consider the expectation of each gate as its value.
 We refer to the pruned slots after applying the $L_0$Drop layer as $M' = m'_1 \dots m'_K$.
-In contrast to \citet{zhang2020sparsifying}, we do not aggregate the pruned inputs at decoding time since the efficiency gain in short sequences is negligible.

 \textbf{Decoder.} Lastly, we regenerate the input sequence from the set of slots by using a simple, shallow decoder.
-To this end, we use a one-layer Transformer decoder \cite{vaswani2017attention} with a single attention head over the slots.
+To this end, we use a one-layer Transformer decoder \citep{vaswani2017attention} with a single attention head over the slots.
 A simple decoder forces the slots to learn representations with a straightforward relationship to the input, which we expect to be more meaningful.
-In other words, we do not use a powerful decoder because it would be able to decode even low quality representations of the input, which are less meaningful.
+In other words, we do not use a powerful decoder because it would be able to decode even low-quality representations of the input, which are less meaningful \citep{bowman2015generating}.